CassJBeckford/Glen_paints_MP4/README.md

 ```

 9. Then add the hostname of the Heroku app to ALLOWED_HOSTS in settings.py of the main django project app.

+## Credits

+###  Code

+   -   [Code Institute](https://codeinstitute.net/): Code Institutes lessons have help with all coding throughout this project.

+   -   [Code Institute Sample README.md](https://github.com/Code-Institute-Solutions/SampleREADME): Code Institute Sample README.md has been used to help with readme layout.

+   -   [Bootstrap5](https://getbootstrap.com/docs/5.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the    Bootstrap Grid System.

+   -   [W3 Schools](https://www.w3schools.com/): W3 Schools has been used with some elements in this project.

+### Acknowledgments

+	- Special thanks to my Tutor- Miguel & Mentor- Moritz for their help and guidance throughout this project.